I love that friends, family and even neighbours often think of me and ask how I am, or say they hope I am feeling better.

 An Unexpected Emotional Response

-I’ve been contemplating that question for a while and I’ve come to the conclusion it’s because I feel like I’m letting everyone down.
+I’ve been contemplating this question for a while and I’ve come to the conclusion it’s because I feel like I’m letting everyone down.

-People generally like to read a good story with an introduction, a middle with a climax that is often dramatic but has a conclusion with a happy ending.
+People generally like to read a good story with a bright introduction, a middle with a dramatic climax and a conclusion with a happy ending.

 If we hear someone has a terminal illness or chronic disease that will progress rather than improve……well, what do you do with that?
 How do you find the right emotional response to the person living with those circumstances?

 The natural response is to feel sadness, fear or even anger.
 In some people the response is to withdraw or run from the situation.

 The chronic disease sufferer, who is so often weighed down by their pain and disease symptoms, can find it hard to decipher why friends and family respond in certain ways to their illness.

 Those around us, searching for an emotional, appropriate response to our disease and circumstances, cease asking how we are and may simply say, ” I hope you’re feeling better”.